Trial Summary

 Blood samples will be collected for safety analysis of the gel.
 Additionally, the parents/caregivers and study doctor will be asked to complete some questionnaires for efficacy and safety assessment.

-The primary endpoint for the trial will be the change from baseline to the end of the treatment period in the Aberrant Behavior Checklist-Community FXS Specific (ABC-CFXS) Social Avoidance subscale in patients who have complete methylation of their FMR1 gene.
+The primary endpoint for the trial is the change from baseline to the end of the treatment period in the Aberrant Behavior Checklist-Community FXS Specific (ABC-CFXS) Social Avoidance subscale in patients who have complete methylation of their FMR1 gene.
 The ABC-CFXS Social Avoidance subscale is the same primary endpoint used in the CONNECT-FX trial.
+While the primary endpoint is in patients with complete methylation, patients with partial methylation of their FMR1 gene are also being enrolled.

 Hope for the Future